jordansissel/experiments/ruby/eventmachine-speed/README.md

 For rubinius (rbx), I had to use eventmachine built from the master branch plus this patch to fix memory management: <https://github.com/eventmachine/eventmachine/pull/202>

+For sending input, I used this:

+    while true; do yes "<13>May 19 18:30:17 snack jls: foo bar 32" | nc localhost 3334; sleep 0.2; done

+This just spammed a given tcp connection with tons of syslog lines as fast as possible.

 # basic.rb results